Deep Neural Newsvendor: Literature Review

 Echoing the proposals put forth in \cite{feng2018research,feng2022developing}, our work contributes to the advancement of the theory and practice of OM problems using state-of-the-art data-driven methods.
 In particular, this paper relates to three streams of the existing literature.

-The first stream applies advanced machine learning techniques in operations management and marketing.
-For example, \cite{oroojlooyjadid2020applying} experiment using DNN algorithms to simultaneously optimize the order quantities for a list of products based on features. \cite{qi2023practical} propose a deep learning framework to address the multi-period inventory replenishment problem. \cite{gijsbrechts2022can} and \cite{oroojlooyjadid2022deep} explore the application of deep reinforcement learning in solving inventory problems. \cite{ye2023deep} combine deep learning and doubly robust estimation to conduct causal inference for large-scale experiments. \cite{chan2022machine} employ a machine learning model to estimate objective values for out-of-sample clients based on in-sample data and solve real-world cycling infrastructure planning problems.
+The first stream applies advanced machine learning techniques in OM.
+For example, \cite{oroojlooyjadid2020applying} experiment using DNN algorithms to simultaneously optimize order quantities for a list of products based on features. \cite{qi2023practical} propose a deep learning framework to address the multi-period inventory replenishment problem. \cite{gijsbrechts2022can} and \cite{oroojlooyjadid2022deep} explore the application of deep reinforcement learning in solving inventory problems. \cite{ye2023deep} combine deep learning and doubly robust estimation to conduct causal inference for large-scale experiments. \cite{chan2022machine} employ a machine learning model to estimate objective values for out-of-sample clients based on in-sample data and solve real-world cycling infrastructure planning problems.
 More recently, \cite{gabel2022product} and \cite{aouad2022representing} have also incorporated neural networks into product choice modeling and assortment scheduling.

-Of course, we are not among the first to embrace machine learning advances such as DNN in the operations community, but we exploit the special structure of data-driven newsvendor problems to relate the optimization problem to the statistical quantile regression.
+Of course, we are not among the first to embrace machine learning advances such as DNN in the OM community, but we exploit the special structure of the newsvendor problem to relate the optimization problem to the statistical quantile regression.
 To this end, we are able to establish theoretical guarantees that justify the DNN approach.
 Notably, we explicitly explain the impact of relevant parameters, such as network structures and the feature dimension, on the potential generalization error.
-Such detailed error analysis regarding complex neural networks is usually absent in this stream of literature, where it is typically limited to relatively simple models (see, e.g., \citealt{ban2019big}).
-Moreover, we implement the DNN method on a unique real dataset and confirm its practical effectiveness and superiority over other alternative data-driven approaches, further complimenting previous empirical experiments as in \cite{oroojlooyjadid2020applying}.
+Such detailed error analysis regarding complex neural networks is usually absent in this stream of literature, where it is typically limited to relatively simple parametric models.
+Moreover, we apply the DNN method on a unique real-world dataset and confirm its practical effectiveness and superiority over other alternative data-driven approaches, further complimenting previous empirical experiments as in \cite{oroojlooyjadid2020applying}.